COVID-19 and Occupational Safety and Wellness

 6. Does ASA have a position or recommendation on intubation/aerosols boxes?

 - We recommend that hospitals make available the highest level of protective equipment (PPE) for anesthesia team members for care of patient with COVID-19 disease, including those identified on the ASA website.
 Other techniques or devices aimed to reduce transit of viral load into the room environment do not replace or lessen the need for the most effective PPE.
 The ASA has no position on the use of mechanical barriers around the patient’s head during intubation and extubation.
+However, the FDA has withdrawn its emergency use authorization of several intubation boxes and has issued a letter to health care providers concerning their use.
 We recommend that you work closely with infection prevention experts and others on any new or untested devices.

 7. Where can I find physician health and wellness resources?